 Put “intermittent fasting” into a search engine and you’ll pull up millions of hits!
-Web sites tout the value of intermittent fasting for managing weight loss, heart disease, Type 2 diabetes and sleep problems.
+Articles discuss using intermittent fasting for managing weight loss, heart disease, Type 2 diabetes and sleep problems.
 Some even suggest that intermittent fasting may slow the aging process.
-Unfortunately, the science at this time is lacking.
-Plus, much of the research comes from studies on small groups of people or is limited to animals.
-Thus, it cannot be determined whether the findings of these studies apply to the general population.
-And, some of the studies were conducted for very short periods.
-The long-term effects of intermittent fasting are not yet known.
+However, the science on intermittent fasting is still evolving.

 What is it?